Directed by Alan Taylor | Written by Matthew Weiner | 48 min

 A day in the life of a 1960s Manhattan advertising executive shouldn’t be exciting.
 Our main character visits with his girlfriend, berates his coworker and goes out to dinner, all while preparing for a big sales pitch with Lucky Strike cigarettes.
 Sounds like a bit of a whogivesafuck, right?

-Like I said before, a day in the life of a Manhattan advertising executive doesn’t sound like interesting TV.
-“Smoke Gets in Your Eyes” manages to break convention largely due to the extreme charisma of the advertising executive in question.
+Nevertheless, “Smoke Gets in Your Eyes” manages to break convention largely due to the extreme charisma of the advertising executive in question.
 Our leading man, Donald Draper (played by Jon Hamm), is as suave and succulent as they cum.
 Women want him and men want to be him.

 Don is a direct descendant of Tony Soprano and Jimmy McNulty — the heir to the throne of captivating and introspective masculine antiheroes.